Proto-Min: Sonorants

 Inland Min varieties are characterized by having two distinct reflexes of Middle Chinese /l/, which Norman labels as Proto-Min *l and *lh.
 The two have merged in coastal varieties.
 In modern Southern Min varieties such as Hokkien, /l/ and /n/ comprise a single phoneme, realized as /n/ before nasalized vowels and as /l/ in other syllables.

 Two series of nasals can also be distinguished based on their tonal reflexes in Eastern Min and Shao-Jiang.
 They generally produce a single series of nasal initials in modern varieties except in Southern Min.
 In those varieties, the Proto-Min initials *nh and *ŋh have become /h/ before high front vowels, *m, *n and *ŋ denasalized to *b, *l and *g respectively before oral vowels, but *mh and other occurrences of *nh and *ŋh often yield nasals in that context.

-As the initials *lh, *nh, etc. follow the same tonal development as voiced aspirated initials throughout Min, Norman suggests that they were characterized by breathy voice.
+As the initials *mh, *nh, etc. follow the same tonal development as voiced aspirated initials throughout Min, Norman suggests that they were characterized by breathy voice.
 In Hakka dialects, nasals appear in both lower and upper register tones, suggesting a protolanguage with both voiced and voiceless nasals.
 Moreover, the occurrence of these initials corresponds to the plain and aspirated nasals of Proto-Min.
 Norman suggests that they derive from voiced and voiceless nasals in Old Southern Chinese.
 Further evidence for a voicing distinction comes from early loans into Vietnamese and the Mienic and Tai languages.
 Norman later abandoned the *ń initial, treating the dz-/z- initials in some Southern Min varieties as arising from *n followed by a high front vowel *i or *y.

-A different set of voiceless resonant initials is proposed in most recent reconstructions of Old Chinese, with fricative reflexes in Middle Chinese.
 Norman suggests that Old Southern Chinese voiceless sonorants derive from sonorants preceded by voiceless consonants.
 William Baxter and Laurent Sagart have incorporated this proposal into their reconstruction of Old Chinese.